cseanburns/personal_knowledge_mgmt/src/5c-library-sources-part-1.md

 You enter a query into the search box and press enter.

-However, because the **corpus** you're querying is structured, as it is in a database, it's necessarily advisable to use *natural language* for your queries like you might in a web search engine.
+However, because the **corpus** you're querying is structured, as it is in a database, it's not necessarily advisable to use *natural language* for your queries like you might in a web search engine.
 Remember that our three principles of information retrieval:

 - **Principle 1:** We should understand that the basic information retrieval model centers on **documents**.